airshipit/promenade/doc/source/getting-started.rst

 3. Nodes for which ``join-<NODE>.sh`` scripts have been generated should be provisioned at this point, and need to have network connectivity to the genesis node.
-(This could be a manual Ubuntu provision, or a Drydock- initiated PXE boot in the case of a full fledged UCP deployment).
+(This could be a manual Ubuntu provision, or a Drydock- initiated PXE boot in the case of a full fledged Airship deployment).
 4. Join master nodes by copying their respective ``join-<NODE>.sh`` scripts to them and running them.
 5. Validate the master nodes by copying and running their respective